ohhsodead/arisen-studio/README.md

 Download and run the latest version of the Windows installer, "ModioX.Installer.Windows.exe" from the [releases](https://github.com/ohhsodead/ModioX/releases/latest) page.

-## Contributing

-You're also welcome to submit any pull requests with fixes and suggestions, like additional features for making this project even more great.
-Please open an issue so we can discuss things before going further, maybe we can work on this together!

-## Requesting Mods

-I know that not all mods aren't on our database, but if you open an issue with the details then we can get them added for you!

 ## Quick Guide

 ### Getting Started